Teaching English at SSRU in Bangkok, Thailand

 Eligibility

 All undergraduate students are eligible to participate on this opportunity.
-To qualify for the DMU Global and Turing Scheme funding for this opportunity students need to meet at least one of these ‘Widening Participation‘ criteria.
-Applicants must be native speakers of English and any teaching experience will be a plus.
-Priority to TESOL & English students or those that have completed a TEFL qualification prior to travelling to Thailand.
+SSRU require students to be native speakers of English.
+Priority will be given to TESOL & English students or those that have completed a TEFL qualification prior to travelling to Thailand.

 After the initial application, students may be invited to a follow-up interview before formally being offered a place.
 Students are recommended to check the eligibility criteria before applying.